Does following a budget really make a difference in your financial future?

 Priority #2: Get your employer to match 401(k) contributions (or look for one that will)

 Check with your employer and ask if they offer a 401(k) match.
 What this means is the amount of money you put in your 401(k) your employer puts that much into it as well.

 Employers that offer this option typically have a maximum of around 3-5% they will contribute.
 Whatever the amount, it is free money so don’t pass it up!
 Contribute the amount up to their match.

-Why is it that capturing an employer match takes precedence over paying off debts?
+Why does capturing an employer match take precedence over paying off debts?